jesussilverioea/auro-interruption/README.md

 ### Start development environment

 Once the project has been cloned to your local resource and you have installed all the dependencies you will need to open three different shell sessions.
-One is for the **Gulp tasks**, the second is for a series of **npm tasks** and the last is to run the **Polymer server**.
+One is for the **Gulp tasks**, the second is for a series of **npm tasks** and the last is to run the **dev server**.

-**Peer dependency:** Please make sure Polymer is installed globally in order to run the Polymer server.
-See [Auro Component Development Details](https://github.com/AlaskaAirlines/auro_docs/blob/master/src/TECH_DETAILS.md) for more information.

 ```shell
 // shell terminal one